 Each composition represents a person that survived and how beautiful they are.
 It is important to show that each piece is a unique piece because each person has a unique trauma they went through.
 I explore abstraction through a variety of media to shed light on abuse survivors.
 Multiple perspectives, layering and symbols are used to represent the changes in those who experience abuse.
 The consequences they pay with ADHD, PTSD, dyslexia, fibromyalgia and other disabilities that are normal consequences of trauma.
 Symbols such as the destructive act of tearing or scratching my own prints, designs that mimic jail bars, feathers that represented bleeding wounds, and the layering of the different colors.

-By addressing abuse through my art, I strive to make people more aware of the taboo subject so that they can better understand and talk about it.
+By addressing abuse through my art, I strive to make people more aware of this taboo, so that they can better understand and talk about this subject.
 This is significant because you cannot identify and stop abuse or overcome this trauma unless you talk about it.